micmejia/bible-dump/AMPC/Matthew/Matt 12.md

 You offspring of vipers!
 How can you speak good things when you are evil (wicked)?
-For out of the fullness (the overflow, the [^p]superabundance) of the heart the mouth speaks.
+For out of the fullness (the overflow, the superabundance) of the heart the mouth speaks.